shoeffner/ann3depth/docs/documentation.md

 DCNF, we quickly stumbled over a problem: Many matrices became simply too big to be computed on a single GPU.
 Eventually we managed to get it to run by simplifying the model greatly and using a batch size of only one sample.
-We then tried something new: We tried to run the model distributed across the university's on premise data center.
+We then tried something new: running the model distributed across the university's on premise data center.

 This worked out quite well, but for the DCNF implementation we did not